zhao07/edx-platform/docs/en_us/data/source/internal_data_formats/discussion_data.rst

 commentable_id
 ----------------
-  We can attach a discussion to any piece of content in the course, or to top level categories like "General" and "Troubleshooting".
+  A course team can attach a discussion to any piece of content in the course, or to top level categories like "General" and "Troubleshooting".
 When the ``commentable_id`` is a high level category, it is specified in the course's policy file.
 When the ``commentable_id`` is a specific content piece (such as ``600x_l5_p8``, meaning course 6.00x, Lecture Sequence 5, Problem 8), it is taken from a discussion module in the course.

+..
+12 Feb 14 Sarina suggests a different example.
+Followup with Olga to get access to discussion data to get examples of both policy-level and component-level commentable_id's.

 last_activity_at
 ------------------
   Timestamp in UTC indicating the last time there was activity in the thread (new posts, edits, etc).
 Closing the thread does not affect the value in this field.

+..
+FOR-482 open to research inconsistency between the data actually in the data package and this example and description.

 tags_array
 ------------